 How to Verify A Records

-For example, you can check DNS records using specialized online utilities or command-line tools like dig or nslookup.
+You can check DNS records with online tools or command-line commands like dig or nslookup.

 Security Considerations

-Implementing DNSSEC (DNS Security Extensions) can help protect against such attacks by ensuring DNS responses are authenticated.
+DNSSEC (DNS Security Extensions) helps protect against these attacks by verifying that DNS responses are legitimate.

 Summary